antarctica/lantern/docs/usage.md

 ### Setting record permissions

-The `restrict-records` task will:
+The `restrict-record` task will:

+- accept the directory for local records, a specific selected record config file, resource/metadata permission preset and comments via the command line
+- if the `--force` flag is set:
+  - load the selected record config as a [Record](/docs/models.md#records), or return an error if no record is chosen
+  - create optional resource and/or metadata permissions from supported permission presets, with optional comments
+- unless skipped with the `--force` flag:
+  - interactively confirm the local records directory
+  - interactively confirm the optional resource and/or metadata permissions to set from supported presets
+  - interactively confirm optional comments to include with configured permissions
-- parse and validate `import/*.json` files (ignoring subfolders) as [Records](/docs/models.md#records)
+  - parse and validate local record config files (ignoring subfolders) as [Records](/docs/models.md#records)
-- prompt interactively for which records to update
+  - prompt interactively to select which record to update
-- prompt interactively for which metadata and resource permissions to set
-- update the [Administrative Metadata](/docs/libraries.md#record-administrative-metadata) in selected records with the selected access permission
+- set resource and metadata permissions in the selected record's [Administration Metadata](/docs/libraries.md#record-administrative-metadata), replacing any existing permissions
-- save updated record configurations as JSON files to the `import/` directory
+- save the updated record to the local records path

 <!-- pyml disable md028 -->
 > [!CAUTION]